Prioritizing Curation Effort¶

 Published results from clinical trials involving cancers with specific variants (e.g. HER2 +ve breast cancer)

-A gene, variant or paper, that you are an expert in.
+A gene, variant, simple or complex Molecular Profile, or paper, that you are an expert in.
 For example, this might be work from your own research/practice.

 Public discussions on cases submitted to the ASCO Molecular Oncology Tumor Board